Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Appendix

+The threshold serves as the pass line for candidate LLMs in the exam.
+Following the original PRE paper, we set the threshold to 0.6 for PRE (Human Filter) and 0.55 for PRE (Auto-Exam).

 The weight refers to the fusion weight of each evaluator LLM when merging all evaluation results in the final stage.
-For Auto-PRE(A), the weight is `average’ which means the average accuracy of LLM in three selection methods: Consistency (the proportion of consistent output), Self-Confidence (default as 1), and Pertinence (the proportion where the RA is rated better than the IA).
+Unless otherwise specified, the weight is set to 1 by default in our experiments.
+For PRE (Human Filter), we follow the original PRE and assign the weight based on the score achieved in the qualification exam.

+In addition to the above, unless otherwise specified, the results reported in our experiments represent the best performance achieved by Auto-PRE, using a combination of three selection methods based on task requirements.
+The candidate LLMs are identical to those used in PRE (Human Filter).
+The weight of Auto-PRE is calculated as the average of the scores from the three selection methods ($P_c$, $P_p$, and $P_s$).